 There is both unity and diversity in the body of Christ.
 Our diverse roles and abilities are for the purpose to enrich and bless the church.
 Paul shows us how the church, with all of its glorious diversity, functions in a healthy way.

-Prayer: Lord, teach me how to love one another as Christ loved others.
+Prayer: Lord, teach me how to love others as Christ loved others.
 Keep me from doing anything out of selfish ambition or vain conceit.
 Help me see the importance of humility of the heart, so that I will consider others before myself.
-Help me to make every effort to keep the unity of the Spirit through the bond of peace in my home, my church and my community.
-May I diligently seek after all those things that are well-pleasing in Your sight so that I may live in unity one with others.
+Help me to make every effort to keep the unity of the Spirit through the bond of peace in my home, my church, and my community.
+May I diligently seek after all those things that are well-pleasing in Your sight, so that I may live in unity one with others.
 In Jesus name I pray.
 Amen.

 If this post has blessed you in any way

 please share this website and its articles with others: